 For example, if the application is running on a dual-core machine, the # of logical processors = 2, and therefore the optimal number setting for the parallel For loop would also be two.
 This allows for code to more easily adapt to the underlying hardware.

-The Desktop Execution Trace Toolkit and the Real-Time Execution Trace Toolkit
+The Desktop Execution Trace Toolkit and the Real-Time Trace Viewer

 To conclude, savvy programmers should consider a programming pattern that will map well to the given application.
 Patterns discussed in this paper included task parallelism, data parallelism, pipelining, and structured grid.